-Last modified: 2024-05-14 Page: 2/24 The proposed change expands on existing requirements for reinforcement to washroom walls in Nova Scotia, Ontario, British Columbia and Alberta by prescribing the area around the wall where reinforcement is required, similar to the approach already adopted in Quebec.
+The proposed change expands on existing requirements for reinforcement to washroom walls in Nova Scotia, Ontario, British Columbia and Alberta by prescribing the area around the wall where reinforcement is required, similar to the approach already adopted in Quebec and is expected to simplify the application of this proposed change.

-A central element of this proposed change addresses the need for flexibility in the locations on the wall where grab bars can be installed and customized to individual needs, while minimizing the demands on the occupant installing grab bars in the future to be aware of the exact location of the wall that is reinforced.
+Last modified: 2024-05-16 Page: 2/18 A central element of this proposed change addresses the need for flexibility in the locations on the wall where grab bars can be installed and customized to individual needs, while minimizing the demands on the occupant installing grab bars in the future to be aware of the exact location of the wall that is reinforced.
 To that end, this proposed change expands on existing requirements for reinforcement to washroom walls in most provinces and territories (except for Quebec) by prescribing a larger area of wall coverage to support common applications of grab bars in private dwellings (which go beyond bar configurations to support wheelchair or bench transfers in public spaces).
 Also, this proposed change better addresses the vast range of washroom configurations in dwellings, where it is not always physically possible to install grab bars in the same locations recommended for public spaces because the washroom is too small.
 The proposed range includes: